brybinski/brybinski/README.md

 ### Hi there 👋
-Currently I am working on private data so there is not much that I can show, aisd was quite fun though <br>
+Currently I am working on private data so there is not much that I can show <br>

 <!--